bemoje/bemoje-arr-last-where/readme.md

 # @bemoje/arr-last-where

-Return the first element of an array where the callback returns true.
+Return the last element of an array where the callback returns true.

 #### Version